 My favorite time of the year is when the weather is chill enough and we’re having a family and friends gathering around our fire pit, toasting marshmallows, making s’mores, and enjoying the moment.

 So guess what I’m bringing you today?

-You probably guessed it…a bunch of different DIY fire pit plans.
+You probably guessed it…a bunch of different DIY fire pit ideas.
 Hopefully, they’ll inspire you so you can spend the time outdoors with your family as much as I already am.

 Here they are:

 This fire pit is totally simple.
 She gives you a great materials list and the price she paid for each item on the list.
 This is a great thing to have because it should help give you a ballpark figure for what you should expect to pay.